-National Hugging Day - History
+National Hugging Day timeline

 National Hugging Day is a hit in Germany

-National Hugging Day is Born
+National Hugging Day Traditions

 National Hugging Day Activities

-1. Hug a friend
+Hug a friend

-We’re sure you have tons of friends, you popular person.
+We’re sure you have tons of friends, you're popular person.
 And with tons of friends comes tons of hugs.
 Close your eyes and think about how much you love your friend when hugging him or her.
 Next, press as much as you feel like without squeezing too tight.
 Try out different hug variations with different friends and perfect your perfect hug.
 A hug is just like a handshake; everyone knows how to do it, but it takes a true master to do it right.

-2. Hug a stranger
+Hug a stranger

 In this age of social disconnection and lack of human contact, most people are unsure how to go about hugging random people.
 However, hugging a stranger is more therapeutic than you think; the effects of giving free hugs to strangers are phenomenal.
 One method we suggest is holding a “free hugs” sign.
 That way, you know that the stranger consents to the hug you’re about to give them.
-It’s a lot less awkward than trying to hug a random stranger on the subway!
+It’s a lot less awkward and inappropriate than trying to hug a random stranger on the subway!